Call us today if you have been discriminated against, harassed or wrongfully terminated at work.

 At times, workers might feel as though their employers have overstepped their bounds in any of these areas, and labor laws give these individuals the right to seek legal recourse if workers feel they have been wronged in anyway.
 However, when considering legal action against a business, organization or institution, employees need to arm themselves with the right counsel, whether they seek wrongful termination lawyers or employee discrimination lawyers.

-Individuals looking for an experienced employment attorney in Kansas City can turn to The Meyers Law Firm.
+Individuals looking for an experienced employment attorney in Kansas City can turn to the Missouri and Kansas employee rights lawyers at Meyers Law Firm.
 For years, the law firm’s team of knowledgeable employment attorneys have helped clients in and around Kansas City fight against workplace discrimination, harassment and wrongful termination, and find the justice they deserved.

 The Workplace Rights of Traditionally Employed Workers

 Workers who are employed as part- or full-time employees enjoy the most protections under labor laws.
 However, there are certain distinctions that are important to understand if a worker wishes to take legal action against an employer who they feel has violated these rights.

 For example, most states enact an “at-will” employment policy for the private sector, which means that both workers and employers can terminate the working relationship at any time for nearly any reason.
 An experienced wrongful termination lawyer in Kansas City can help clients wade through the details to determine if a client’s case has legal merit.

 Other legal issues may also appear in the course of a working relationship.
 Sexual, racial or otherwise intentional harassment is strictly governed by United States labor laws, for instance.
 Employees are similarly protected if they feel their rights have been violated with respect to other facets of the workplace relationship:

 - Employer retaliation to worker behavior

 Some employee rights are, for the most part, universally enjoyed by workers of all types and classification.
 Others are reserved only for specific kinds of workers.